isomerpages/pa-corp/_sparks-volunteer-programs/Caring for our community/Befriending for vulnerable seniors.md

 						:
 					</td>
 					<td>
-						Training will be provided by in-house trainer.
+						   Able to speak Mandarin or Malay or dialect .
+Training will be provided.
 			</td>
 				</tr>
 		<tr>